 Every five years, Member States shall rebase the indices using as base years the years ending with a 0 or a 5 and that all indices must be rebased on the new base year within three years after the end of each new base year.
 However, as a result of the COVID pandemic in 2020, which significantly altered the course of the economy, it has been decided that the year selected for the following base change would be 2021.
 The next one will recover the general rule and will be carried out with reference to 2025.

-For this reason, in 2023 the data was still disseminated in base 2015.
+In 2024 the data was disseminated in base 2021.
 For this year we have:

 The base and reference year are the same at national level and for the data transmitted to Eurostat.